 Models of clinical information exist in every computer system that is used in health care.
 While doctors, nurses and other health professionals share many clinical concepts and can communicate very effectively about these concepts, computers have not had a standard means of representing clinical information. openEHR offers this capability and in doing so provides a platform for health care computing.
-If we do not have such a platform then the benefits of computing in health care will be very slow coming and require absolutely massive investment.

 Terminology is as old as computers in health care.
-Initially used to minimise disk space, the use of terminologies has grown to classify health care offered and more recently, through use of SNOMED-CT (IHTSDO) to support automated clinical process.
+Initially used to minimise disk space, the use of terminologies has grown to classify health care offered and more recently, through use of SNOMED-CT (SNOMED International) to support automated clinical process.
 Archetypes, and openEHR for that matter, are designed to work with terminology.

 Every term in an archetype can be 'bound' to a terminology to better understand the authors intent.
 Further, archetypes allow expression of subsets to determine which terms are appropriate values at a given data point.
 This is called a 'constraint definition' and is really a placeholder for a valueset that is offered to the user within the application.